10yard/dkafe/dkwolf/readme.txt

 wget https://github.com/mahlemiut/wolfmame/archive/wolf196.zip
 unzip wolf196

-# Copy files from the /dkwolf/changes folder overwriting the source files.
-File paths provided in the above notes.
+# Overwrite wolfmame source files with the updates file from the relevant changes folder.
+File paths are provided in the above notes.

-# Adjust makefile (ap per above notes) and build
+# Adjust makefile (as per above notes) and build
 sudo nano makefile
 make